Creekstone Farms, Explanation

 Thus, as confusion remains abound, we suggest to the Halal Transactions of Omaha to fly out a Shi’i scholar* to the Creekstone Farms to ascertain [by eyes] the matter once and for all.
 This would not only set a precedent to the honesty and integrity of the Halal Transactions of Omaha, but could also benefit the Creekstone Farms as well.
 Muslims of the Ja’fari school are just as yearning of high quality beef as any other group, maybe even more, and verifying the ḥalāl-ness of the meat would only increase the clientele of the company by hundreds of thousands in the US alone.

 Until then, it is recommended that Shi’i Muslims refrain from eating Creekstone beef as the danger of eating ḥarām, even unknowingly, is too severe.

-(*In the midwest region where the Creekstone Farms and the Halal Transactions of Omaha are based, there are a plethora of qualified Shi’i scholars whom can be brought to inspect, the writer of this piece suggests Sayyid Sameer Ali of Wisconsin and Sayyid Sulayman Hasan of Illinois)
+(*In the midwest region where the Creekstone Farms and the Halal Transactions of Omaha are based, there are a plethora of qualified Shi’i scholars whom can be brought to inspect, the writer of this piece suggests Sayyid Sameer Ali of Wisconsin)

 Writer: Agha Shabbir Abbas (Researcher, MA in Islamic Studies (Rutgers), specialization in Islamic Jurisprudence, continuing further graduate studies at Columbia University)